Life Insurance Death Benefits: What You Need to Know (2025)

 blueCheck icon

-To file a claim, you’ll need a certified death certificate and completed claim form.
+To file a claim, you’ll need a certified death certificate and a completed claim form.
 Some insurers also require proof of identity and relationship.

 blueCheck icon

-Claims can be delayed if the insurer investigates the cause of death, especially if it involves suicide, homicide or policy contestability.
+Life insurance death benefit payouts take 14 to 60 days after submitting complete claim documents.
+But claims can be delayed if the insurer investigates the cause of death, especially if it involves suicide, homicide or policy contestability.

 blueCheck icon

-Military families may qualify for extra benefits, including SGLI payouts, a $100,000 death gratuity and burial allowances from the VA.
+Military families qualify for extra benefits, including SGLI payouts, a $100,000 death gratuity and burial allowances from the VA.

 Compare Life Insurance Rates

-Ensure you're getting the best rate for your life insurance.
+Ensure you are getting the best rate for your insurance.
 Compare quotes from the top insurance companies.

 Why do we need ZIP code?